 The presentation will discuss how school districts can encourage staff and students to pursue self-paced and self-directed learning in academic areas along with life ready, digital literacy, and coding skills.
 We'll look at how the Coxsackie-Athens Central School District came to adopt the OYO Class platform to create, publish, and manage micro-credentials that promote personalized staff and student learning. .

-A technology-rich classroom is more than going green and paperless!
+A technology-rich classroom is more than going green, going paperless!
 It is creating a culture of inquiry, collaboration, and creativity.
 Join this workshop to harness the power of tech tools (ThingLink, Powtoon, FlipGrid, EdPuzzle, AdobeSpark, and Hyperdocs) that will help you enhance teaching and empower student learning.
 You will experience the power of educational technology in transforming classwork from mono-dimensional consumption into multimodal, interactive, collaborative creation, production, and sharing.